 Femi Olubanwo is a founding partner of Banwo & Ighodalo, one of the leading corporate and commercial law firms in Nigeria.
-He graduated with an LLB honours degree from the University of Lagos in 1981 and was admitted to the Nigerian Bar in 1982.
-After working at the Lagos State Ministry of Justice, he joined the law firm Chris O Okunowo & Co in 1983.
+He graduated with an LLB (honours) degree from the University of Lagos in 1981 and was admitted to the Nigerian Bar in 1982.
+After a short stint at the Lagos State Ministry of Justice, he joined the law firm Chris O Okunowo & Co in 1983.
 In 1991, he co-founded Banwo & Ighodalo as a partnership.
-The firm has since grown from two partners and one associate to more than 90 lawyers including 12 partners, with offices in Lagos and Abuja.
+The firm has since grown from two partners and one associate to more than 100 lawyers including 12 partners, with offices in Lagos and Abuja.

 Femi focuses on investments, banking and corporate finance, project finance, mining, and intellectual property.
 He is well versed in project and corporate finance and has been engaged in a very wide variety of national and international financing transactions over the past 30 years.
-He is frequently recommended as a leading lawyer in banking, finance and mining, by guides including Chambers Global, WWL and IFLR1000.
+He is frequently recommended as a leading lawyer in banking, finance and mining, by leading international law directories including Chambers Global, WWL and FLR1000.
 He has written many articles and is a frequent speaker on his core practice areas.

 He has taken a special interest in the growth and development of law firms in Nigeria, and has spoken at different fora on diverse topics relating to the running of law firms as a business.

 His hobbies are reading, driving, travel, snooker and, recently, golf.
 He and his late wife are blessed with three adult children, and a son-in-law.

 Femi Olubanwo is a “top name” who continues to demonstrate his excellent abilities in trademark, copyright, patent and technology matters.